-The objectives and scope of our study were planned in discussions among Mr. Joe Sadler of Habitations Residential Design Group, Dr. James Anderson, and Mr. Andrew Harris of GSH Geotechnical, Inc. (GSH).
+The objectives and scope of our study were planned in discussions between Mr. Joe Sadler of Habitations Residential Design Group and Mr. Andrew Harris of GSH Geotechnical, Inc. (GSH).

 In general, the objectives of this study were to:

 - 1. Define and evaluate the subsurface soil and groundwater conditions across the site. - 2.
 Provide appropriate foundation, earthwork, and slope stability recommendations as well as geoseismic information to be utilized in the design and construction of the proposed home.